-Health Sciences focuses on the socio-economic and behavioural factors affecting health, along with the role the health system, governments and policy play.
+Health Sciences focuses on the socio-economic and behavioural factors affecting health, along with the role played by the health system, governments and policy.

 A non-clinical subject, Health Sciences offers a multidisciplinary understanding of health in New Zealand.
 You’ll learn about the biological, social and behavioural bases of the Western medical system as you prepare for a career in the health sector and related industries.
 Taken into consideration will be socio-economic and behavioural factors, as well as the role governments play in determining the health of our communities.

 Topics include health and society, epidemiology, behaviour and health, health systems, healthcare ethics, Māori and Pacific health and human biology.

 Health Sciences is a great choice for students who want to prepare for a broad range of health-related careers.